RadiologyInfo - The radiology information resource for patients

 Risks

-• There is always a slight chance of cancer from radiation.
-However, the benefit of an accurate diagnosis far outweighs the risk.
+• There is always a slight chance of cancer from excessive exposure to radiation.
+However, given the small amount of radiation used in medical imaging, the benefit of an accurate diagnosis far outweighs the associated risk.

-• Women should always inform their physician or x-ray technologist if there is any possibility that they are pregnant.
-See the Safety page for more information about pregnancy and x-rays.
+• Women should always tell their doctor and x-ray technologist if they are pregnant.
+See the Radiation Safety page for more information about pregnancy and x-rays.

 A Word About Minimizing Radiation Exposure

-What are the limitations of Chest X-ray?
+What are the limitations of chest x-ray?

 Further imaging studies may be necessary to clarify the results of a chest x-ray or to look for abnormalities not visible on the chest x-ray.

-Additional Information and Resources:
+Additional Information and Resources

 RTAnswers.org: Radiation Therapy for Lung Cancer

+RadiologyInfo.org is not a medical facility.
+Please contact your physician with specific medical questions or for a referral to a radiologist or other physician.
 To locate a medical imaging or radiation oncology provider in your community, you can search the ACR-accredited facilities database.

-Note About Links: For the convenience of our users, RadiologyInfo provides links to relevant Web sites.
-RadiologyInfo, ACR and RSNA are not responsible for the content contained on the Web pages found at these links.
+Outside links: For the convenience of our users, RadiologyInfo.org provides links to relevant websites.
+RadiologyInfo.org, RSNA and ACR are not responsible for the content contained on the web pages found at these links.